Period #01 / Genesis #003 / November 2021

 Genesis ran from October 2021 to October 2022 and established the operating grammar of Botto as a decentralized autonomous artist.
 Each week, the system generated thousands of candidate images using its original VQGAN + CLIP engine.
 A filtering layer reduced that flow to 350 fragments, then BottoDAO voters compared works in pairwise matchups until one image emerged as the week's mint.

 Blossoming Cadaver sits at the beginning of that process: Genesis #003, the fourth canonical work after Asymmetrical Liberation, Scene Precede, and Trickery Contagion.
 Its timing gives it unusual documentary weight.
-The work is not merely early; it is evidence of the feedback loop becoming legible, with voters rewarding a grotesque, ornate, and visually sticky fragment rather than a safer decorative image.
+Created in Botto's Origin Round and minted as Genesis #003, the work is not merely early; it is a record of the community's first curatorial instincts, with voters elevating a grotesque, ornate, and visually sticky fragment rather than a safer decorative image.

 The Genesis page on Botto describes the period as a proving ground for community taste.
 In that frame, this work reads like a stress test.
 It asks whether a DAO can recognize difficult beauty, and whether an autonomous artist can absorb that preference without collapsing into consensus blandness.